etiennebacher/altdoc/docs/articles/get-started.md

 dependencies beyond `altdoc`.

-If you want to use `mkdocs` or its variants (such as `mkdocs-material`), you will first need to install in `Python` using `pip`.
-From the command
+If you want to use `mkdocs` or its variants (such as `mkdocs-material`), you will first need to install it in `Python` using `pip`.
+From the command line:
-line:

 ``` python
 pip install mkdocs mkdocs-material